2020 Nova Scotia attacks: Perpetrator

 The RCMP identified the perpetrator as 51-year-old Gabriel Wortman (July 5, 1968 – April 19, 2020), a denturist who grew up in both Moncton and Riverview in New Brunswick.
 His estate, which consisted of six properties and three corporations, was valued at million.
-Wortman had been normally living above his Dartmouth clinic, but he owned a cottage in Portapique beginning in 2004.
+Wortman had normally been living above his Dartmouth clinic, but he owned a cottage in Portapique beginning in 2004.
 He had a close friendship and business association with a former Fredericton lawyer who died in November 2009 and left him all of his possessions, including one of the rifles used in the attacks.
 Wortman did not have a possession and acquisition licence, which would have been needed to legally possess the rifle.

-Gabriel Wortman was born to parents Paul and Evelyn Wortman.
-Gabriel's uncle, Alan Wortman, told the RCMP that Paul had experienced violence as a child, that the killer’s paternal grandfather (Stanley Wortman) was violent toward his three eldest sons and their mother.
+Gabriel Wortman was born to Paul and Evelyn Wortman.
+Gabriel's uncle, Alan Wortman, told the RCMP that Paul had experienced violence as a child, as the killer's paternal grandfather (Stanley Wortman) was violent toward his three eldest sons and their mother.
 Alan Wortman told the RCMP that at one point Paul Wortman beat their father up.

 After the attacks, the decorative signs on Wortman's denture clinic on Portland Street in Dartmouth, portraying a large smile and a set of dentures, were the subject of complaints from the public.
 In response, Halifax Regional Police removed the signs on April 22.
 The building was demolished in January 2022.

 Past charges and litigation

-Wortman had previously pleaded guilty to assault in 2002 and was sentenced to nine months of probation, in which he was prohibited from possessing weapons and ordered to undergo anger management counselling.
+Wortman had previously pleaded guilty to assault in 2002 and was sentenced to nine months of probation, during which he was prohibited from possessing weapons and ordered to undergo anger management counseling.

 Wortman was also involved in two civil lawsuits regarding property disputes, according to interviews and public records.
 In 2004, he offered to help a friend who had financial difficulties and was about to lose his house.
 Wortman then discreetly took ownership of the house, evicted the man, and sold the property.
 In 2015, Wortman's uncle lent him a house that he purchased in Portapique while selling his Edmonton condominium.
 Wortman refused to release the property back to him, claiming he was owed money, until the uncle eventually sold it; one of the buyers later became a victim in the killings.